 The initial PDN connection that has been activated during the Attach procedure is automatically reactivated if an always-on PDN has been configured with the %XPDNCFG command.
 The reactivation is triggered if deactivation occurs unexpectedly and is not requested by the client.
-The command configuration is stored to NVM approximately every 48 hours and when the modem is powered off with the +CFUN=0 command.
+The command configuration is stored to NVM approximately every 48 hours and when the modem is set to minimum functionality mode with the +CFUN=0 command.